Frequently Asked Questions About Microtia

-Why use MEDPOR™ (porous polyethylene plastic) as an ear framework?
+Why use MEDPOR (porous polyethylene plastic) as an ear framework?

 Why use autologous chest cartilage as an ear framework?

-Rib cartilage for microtia reconstruction is harvested from the anterior chest off of the sixth, seventh, and eighth ribs.
-The primary advantage is that it is your tissue.
-It will grow with you, heal, is less prone to infection, and in the hands of artistic, experienced microtia surgeons, it can be craftfully carved into an ear framework that closely matches the contralateral (normal) ear.
-Please click here to learn more about how to choose between Rib Graft and Medpor.
+Rib cartilage for microtia reconstruction is harvested from the anterior chest from the sixth, seventh, and eighth ribs.
+Because we use your tissue, it will grow with you.
+In addition, you are less likely to develop infection or complications.
+In the hands of artistic, experienced microtia surgeons, cartilage can be craftfully carved into an ear framework that closely matches the contralateral (normal) ear.
+We invite you to learn more about how to choose between rib graft and Medpor.

-How big is the scar on the chest from the cartilage harvest for the ear framework?
+How big is the scar on the chest from the cartilage harvest?

-Surgeons who do not perform rib cartilage microtia reconstruction will often show photos of poor scars from less experienced surgeons as a way to encourage patients away from the treatment.
-Here are photos of chest scars from two of Dr. Griffiths' patients.
+Surgeons who do not perform rib cartilage microtia reconstruction will often show photos of poor scars from less experienced surgeons as a way to discourage patients from the treatment.

 What tissue does Dr. Griffiths use to cover the ear framework?

-The one-stage procedure performed by Dr. Griffiths involves the use of a thin vascularized membrane that is placed underneath the scalp to cover the carved framework (Patients can choose wether they would like a Rib Graft or a Medpor framework).
+The one-stage procedure performed by Dr. Griffiths involves the use of a thin vascularized membrane that is placed underneath the scalp to cover the carved framework Patients can choose wether they would like a rib graft or a Medpor framework.
 This thin membrane is called the temporoparietal fascia.
 This thin highly vascular membrane is then wrapped around the ear framework to provide a complete vascular covering.
-Skin-grafts that have been carefully chosen to provide the best texture and color match are then used to cover the fascia flap.
-Click here to learn more.
+Skin grafts that have been carefully chosen to provide the best texture and color match are then used to cover the fascia flap.

 Is tissue expansion ever used in these operations?